Need to talk? Call 1800 882 436.

 You can protect yourself and your baby by:

-• washing your hands after touching the wood
+• washing your hands after touching treated wood

-If you are worried about any potential effects, you may consider waiting until 12 weeks to have any nail treatments.
+If you're worried about any potential effects, you may consider waiting until 12 weeks to use these products.

 • dibutyl phthalate